SineadBryant90/SineadBryant90/README.md

 I have a first class maths degree and it was in my third year of studying that I found my love for coding.
 I coded intricate mathematical problems from my second year studies into multiple choice questions for students to come.

-I’m currently learning Data Science with CoGramma.
-I’m looking to collaborate on any size of project that will widen my knowledge of python, preferably that will be applicable in data science but I love learning anything new and honing the skills I've developed so far.
+I’m currently learning Data Science and Machine Learning with CoGrammar.
+I’m looking to collaborate on any size of project that will widen my knowledge of python, preferably with appliations in machine learning but I love learning anything new and honing the skills I've developed so far.

 I live in the vibrant city of Bristol in the UK with my two wonderful children, Milo (7) and Alara (5).